mikeesto/subber/README.md

 1. Convert `video.mp4` to a WAV
 2. Transcribe the audio using Whisper
-3. Format the transcript into paragraphs using an LLM
+3. Format the transcript into paragraphs using topic analysis with TF-IDF
 4. Save the formatted transcript to `formatted_transcript.txt`

 ## Installation